fastvolt/docs/quickstart/routing/README.md

 [installation.md](../../overview/installation.md)
 {% endcontent-ref %}

-After properly configuring your application, then you can proceed to:
+After configuring your application, then, you can proceed to:

 {% content-ref url="basic-routing.md" %}
 [basic-routing.md](basic-routing.md)